thoth-station/meteor-operator/README.md

 ## Deploying a local cluster with `kind`

-Using `make kind-start` will set up a local Kubernetes cluster for testing, using [kind](https://kind.sigs.k8s.io/).
+Using `make kind-create` will set up a local Kubernetes cluster for testing, using [kind](https://kind.sigs.k8s.io/).
 `make kind-load-img` will build and load the operator container image into the cluster.

 `export T=$(kubectl -n kubernetes-dashboard create token admin-user)` will get the admin user token for the